 Other behaviour patterns include:

-Watch this video developed by Anxiety Canada to learn how anxiety keeps us alive, and how worries in your head affect what you feel in your body.
+Watch this video to learn how anxiety keeps us alive, and how worries in your head affect what you feel in your body.

-What can I do to help my child with anxiety?
+What you can do to help your child with anxiety

 There are some things you can do to help your child manage their anxiety.